Joint modeling for learning decision-making dynamics in behavioral experiments: Methods

 \subsection{Reward Processing with Reinforcement Learning}

 In general, reward processing refers to how individuals perceive, evaluate, and seek rewards, such as money or social approval.
 Biological evidence supports the use of simple reward prediction error, comparing actual and expected reward, to update value functions associated with different decisions \citep{schultz1997neural, waelti2001dopamine,o2003temporal}, laying the foundation for modeling reward processing utilizing reinforcement learning (RL).
-Let $Q_{i,j}(a,s)=E(R_{i,j}|A_{i,j}=a,S_{i,j}=s)$ represent the expected reward or value of taking action $a$ in state $s$ for subject $i$ at trial $j$.
+Let $Q_{i,j}(a,s)=E(R_{i,j}|A_{i,j}=a,S_{i,j}=s)$ represent the expected reward or value of taking action $a$ in state $s$ at trial $j$ for subject $i$.
 The reward prediction error for this trial is then given by $R_{i,j}-Q_{i,j}(a,s)$.
-Following the Rescorla-Wagner equation \citep{rescorla1972theory}, each subject's value evolves across trials and is updated based on a weighted reward prediction error as:
+Following the Rescorla-Wagner equation \citep{rescorla1972theory}, each subject's value evolves across trials and is updated based on a weighted reward prediction error as

-which can also be expressed as a weighted combination of the expected reward and the actual reward from the previous trial:

-where $\beta\in(0,1)$ is the learning rate, quantifying the speed at which the value of a state-action pair is updated.
+which can also be expressed as a weighted combination of the expected reward and the actual reward from the previous trial as $Q_{i,j+1}(a,s)=(1-\beta)Q_{i,j}(a,s)+\beta R_{i,j}$, where $\beta\in(0,1)$ is the learning rate, quantifying the speed at which the value of a state-action pair is updated.
 A larger $\beta$ indicates faster learning, where decisions are heavily influenced by rewards from recent trials.
 Conversely, a smaller $\beta$ results in slower updates, leading to decisions that integrate information from a longer history of past trials.